NeuralNetworkVerification/Marabou/README.md

 which is automatically downloaded and built when you run make.
 Library CXXTEST comes included in the repository.

-The marabou build process is using Cmake version 3.12 (or later), You can get cmake [here](https://cmake.org/download/)
+The marabou build process is using CMake version 3.12 (or later), You can get CMake [here](https://cmake.org/download/)

 To build marabou using CMake run:
 ```